sunyatin/ASCEND/README.md

 - `genotypename: STRING` name of the input geno file
 - `snpname: STRING` name of the input snp file
 - `indivname: STRING` name of the input ind file
+- `blocksizename: STRING` the name of a file containing two tab-separated columns: (i) the chromosome label (should be the same as in the .snp file) and (ii) the number of SNPs on the chromosome or the chromosome length in bp
-- `outputname: STRING` name of the output file
+- `outputprefix: STRING` prefix of the output file, ASCEND will automatically append the extension `.out`
 - `targetpop: STRING` name of the target population to analyze
 - `outpop: STRING` name of the outgroup population (if not provided, ASCEND will not compute the cross-population correlation)
 - `maxpropmissing: 1` maximum proportion of missing data allowed in the allele sharing vectors to be considered in the calculation of the decay curve (default: 1.0)